transloadit/uppy/website/src/docs/uppy.md

 Use this to check if all files or their total number match your requirements, or manipulate all the files at once before upload.

 > ⚠️ Note that this method is intended for quick synchronous checks/modifications only.
-If you need to do an async API call, or heavy work on a file (like compression or encryption), you should utilize a [custom plugin](/docs/writing-plugins/#Example-of-a-custom-plugin) instead.
+If you need to do an async API call, or heavy work on a file (like compression or encryption), you should use a [custom plugin](/docs/writing-plugins/#Example-of-a-custom-plugin) instead.

-Return true or modified `files` object to proceed:
+Return true or modified `files` object to go ahead:

 ```js
 const uppy = new Uppy({